Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-for-high-availability/README.md

 author: alvadb
 ---

-# Getting Started with Cosmosdb - Manage H A Cosmos D B - in .Net #
+# Getting Started with Cosmosdb - Manage HA Cosmos DB - in .Net #

           Azure CosmosDB sample -
            - Create a CosmosDB configured with a single read location